hostoo/hostoo-cache/readme.txt

 = Are my images optimized? =

-Images are not optimized automatically unless you set **LiteSpeed Cache > Image Optimization > Image Optimization Settings > Auto Request Cron** to `ON`.
+Images are not optimized automatically unless you set **Hostoo Cache > Image Optimization > Image Optimization Settings > Auto Request Cron** to `ON`.
 You may also optimize your images manually.
 [Learn more](https://docs.litespeedtech.com/lscache/lscwp/imageopt/).

 = How do I make a WP nonce cacheable in my third-party plugin? =